Church Service Ministries

 Dave Kubitsky chairs the Finance Council along with Father O’Blaney and members Mike Squierdo and Tom Scanlon.
 They recently completed a project whereby parishioners may donate to St. James via E-Giving.
 If you’d like to have your donation automatically debited from your checking or savings account, please pick up a form from the Narthex or give Melanie a call in the parish office to have one mailed to you.
 You may choose weekly, bi-weekly or monthly increments.
 We hope that many parishioners will elect to use E-Giving!

 The Parish Health Ministry offers health and education awareness.
 Services include monthly blood pressure screenings, CPR, AED, blood drives, speakers on health topics, information on the bulletin board and a resource for health needs, which also involves other church ministries.
 The blood pressure screenings are held the second full weekend every month after all the Masses.
 Meetings are as needed, two to three times yearly.
 All parishioners are welcome to attend!
-Visit our link on the St. James website, or contact Michelle Reidinger at 717-627-0344 for more information.
+Visit our link on the St. James website, or contact Cathy Cruz, 717-271-8383 for more information.
 There is also a Health Ministry Box outside of the Parish Office.

 LIGHT OF CHRIST PRAYER GROUP:

 This prayer group meets on Tuesday evenings at 7:00 p.m. in Our Lady’s Center to share music, praise, scripture, prayer, teachings, and petitions.
-Alberta and Frank Turcio are the contact persons, if you’d like more information or have a prayer request.
+The contact persons are TBD.
+If you’d like more information or have a prayer request, please contact St. James Church office at 717 626 5580.

 Contact Person: Aimee Taylor, 717-627-0388, or email@example.com